platformsh/platformsh-docs/src/gettingstarted/tools.md

 Your public key is uploaded to your Platform.sh user account, and it then governs authentication for Git, SSH sessions (shell access), and other tools that connect to your Platform.sh project.

+GitHub has a good [walk-through of creating an SSH keypair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on various operating systems.